 They know whatever Google does, quality content will always be a key part of an effective SEO strategy.
-However, they don’t focus on posting every day or publishing timely content.
+However, they don’t focus on posting every day.
 Instead, they post blogs and articles that will always be relevant.

 We talk about how that slow but steady evergreen approach pays off in more and higher-value traffic, as well as…